 Come spring, most alliums make their appearance in late April when large florets of tongue-like foliage become visible on the soil surface.
 The foliage is followed by the emergence of tall, upright stems carrying a single round ‘flower.’
 Composed of hundreds of tiny star-shaped blooms, the huge spheres tower over other flowers, injecting a playful note into the spring border.

 My favorite variety is the impossibly large Globemaster, with deep purple Gladiator a close second.
 But don’t stop there; there are many varieties to choose from including the unusually shaped Drumstick, the fireworks-like Schubertii and the all-white Mount Everest.

 Yesterday I supervised the planting of two thousand spring-flowering bulbs.
 We laid them individually in patterns and dug them one-by-one into the earth.
 When we were finished, we dressed the bulbs with mulch and stepped back to admire our handiwork.
 You could almost feel the energy emanating from all those future flowers tucked so snugly underground.
 Continue reading →

 As a child, I was always drawn to shady nooks.
-In my mind, a deep green space spoke of mystery and enclosure with its long shadows and dappled play of light.
+In my mind, a deep green space spoke of mystery with its long shadows and dappled play of light.
 This fascination has continued into my adulthood.
 Only now, these same sensations inspire my designs, particularly when it comes to creating a shade garden.
 Continue reading →

 When we locals look to get away from it all, many of us head to a garden property known as Dumbarton Oaks.
 And this May, I had the pleasure of taking a private tour of the estate.
 It was an opportune time, not only for appreciating the spectacular flowers from behind the scenes, so to speak, but also for the magnificent spring weather .
 Continue reading →